 Do you have a lot of competition in your area?

 Do not worry.
-AdWords solves all these problems.
+Google Ads solves all these problems.

 Why spend months to try to rank your Web site, when you can just buy your way onto the front page?
 And, why take the risk that a large music school will outrank you because they have a bigger budget?
 Or, why risk that Google will change their “search rules” and you lose your position on Google?

-You could start an AdWords account and be on the first page of Google search results in less than a day.
+You could start a Google Ads account and be on the first page of Google search results in less than a day.
 And, you can do it for a lot less time and effort than it takes to rank your piano Web site on the first page of Google.

 This is a solid strategy for new teachers starting up or teachers who are in a highly competitive market.